george-zip/computational_linguistics/README.md

 ### Confusion Matrix

 The matrix is roughly based on the confusion matrix in Kemighan (1990) that focused on spelling correction.
-The approach involves a few and simplifications and workarounds, as follows:
+The approach involves a few simplifications and workarounds, as follows:

-   1. It assigns a weight to individual character pairs (for example t -> d).
-I would like to extend the logic to handle German to English rules for converting consonant clusters, digraphs or perhaps subwords and morphemes.
+   1. It assigns a weight to individual character pairs (for example t -> d) that are likely to be equivalent in the two languages.
+A better approach would be for the matrix to encode rules that convert characters as well as consonant clusters, digraphs or perhaps subwords and morphemes.
 An example of this is the rule that converts an English 'th' to 'd'.
-We would need to modify the MED algorithm to be able to update / insert / delete two or more characters at a time.
+We would need to modify the MED algorithm to be able to substitute, insert or delete two or more characters at a time.
 We would also need to adjust in some way for the weight or cost of a multi-character operation.

    2. We want to assign likely substitution pairs a lower weight, but the original spelling matrix used higher weightings for pairs that were more likely to be confused.
 The original spelling algorithm (Kemighan, 1990)